 Maintain Your Boat Well

 Everything, no matter how good, calls for maintenance.
-So, remember to keep up on the required maintenance for your pontoon.
+So, remember to keep up with the required maintenance for your pontoon.
 This is necessary if you take your pontoon boat in the saltwater since it tends to erode the aluminum.

 Have Life Jackets for All